Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 identify the pair or a PortInterfaceMapping deﬁnes which differently named PortInterface elements correlate with each other.

-#@SECTION: 4.
-For each ClientServerOperation present in the ClientServerInter
-face of the provided outer PortPrototype exactly one connection via Dele gationSwConnector to a provided inner PortPrototype or PassThrough
+4. For each ClientServerOperation present in the ClientServerInter face of the provided outer PortPrototype exactly one connection via Dele gationSwConnector to a provided inner PortPrototype or PassThrough